aptech/docs/docs/CR-sumr.rst

     :param x: NxK matrix or L-dimensional array where the last two dimensions are NxK
     :type x: matrix or array

-    :returns: y (*Nx1 vector or L-dimensional array*) where the last two dimensions are Nx1.
+    :return y: where the last two dimensions are Nx1.

+    :type y: Nx1 vector or L-dimensional array

 Examples
 ----------------